projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ================

-Kernel mediators are kernel modules providing a para-virtualization method for the User VMs, for example, an i915 gvt driver.
+Kernel mediators are kernel modules providing a para-virtualization method for the User VMs, for example, an i915 GVT driver.

 Log/Trace Tools
 ===============